togfoxy/XPlaneFLyWithLUA/PersistentParking/Readme.md

 To disable the script, you can:
 - remove the script out of your scripts folder or
-- open the script file with a text editor and adjust these values:
+- open the script file with a text editor and adjust these values found near the top of the script:

   -- bActivatePersistentParking  <-- activates/de-activates the script

-  -- bLoadPersistentParking  <-- enables the plane to be repositioned when a session starts -- bSavePersistentParking  <-- enables the plane position to be remembered when parked.
+  -- bLoadPersistentParking  <-- enables the plane to be repositioned when a session starts

+  -- bSavePersistentParking  <-- enables the plane position to be remembered when parked.

   The default setting is 1 (number one) for all three values.
 If you somehow corrupt the file during editing then refresh the script from this github.